 There are scenarios where a set of nodes moves like a group between network points of attachment.
 Examples of these scenarios are: networks of sensors/actuators that move between production and management networks, a set of nodes in a mesh network that moves as a group from one gateway node to another, a group of nodes that travels together in a transportation medium while changing the network point of attachment.
 To manage the handover operation of these nodes in a bandwidth efficient manner when the network is performing failover, failback, configuration and other management operations, multicast-based group communication is required.

 This standard allows network nodes to communicate handover commands to a group of MNs and PoSes via a multicast transport in a secure way.
 The standard defines primitives and corresponding messages for managing the multicast group membership (e.g., join, leave and update the group membership) and provide mechanisms for managing the multicast group keys.
 Figure 24 shows the logical view of the functional entities that are involved in a multicast-based group communication.
-The group manager is responsible for issuing the group manipulation commands in addition to generating the keys and managing the group.
-PoSes communicate with MNs via a multicast transport that is made available by the underlying network.
+The group manager, as an MIH User in a PoS, is responsible for issuing the group manipulation commands in addition to generating and updating the master group keys and managing the group.
+PoSes (including the PoS with the group manager) and MNs sends group addressed messages (see 8.3.1 for detailed rules on sending group addressed messages) via a multicast transport that is made available by the underlying network.

 <Section 7>